spradar999/StellarSense/README.md

 The dataset consists of astronomical observations of celestial objects captured through photometric and spectroscopic measurements.
 Each record corresponds to a single observed object and contains spatial coordinates, brightness values in multiple wavelength bands, and spectroscopic information.

+## Citation

+Fedesoriano.
+(January 2022).
+Stellar Classification Dataset - SDSS17.
+Retrieved February 10, 2026, from https://www.kaggle.com/fedesoriano/stellar-classification-dataset-sdss17

+## Acknowledgements

+The data released by the Sloan Digital Sky Survey (SDSS) is in the public domain.
+This dataset is taken from the current data release DR17.
+Abdurro’uf et al., The Seventeenth Data Release of the Sloan Digital Sky Surveys: Complete Release of MaNGA, MaStar and APOGEE-2 Data (submitted to ApJS) arXiv:2112.02026

 ## 🔹 Key Attributes

 alpha (Right Ascension) and delta (Declination): Sky coordinates